Erotic asphyxiation: Practice

+In a 2021 survey of US students, women and transgender/nonbinary/gender nonconforming individuals are more likely to have been choked during sex than men.

-Accidental death
+Accidental death (with autoerotic asphyxiation)

 Deaths often occur when the loss of consciousness caused by partial asphyxia leads to loss of control over the means of strangulation, resulting in continued asphyxia and death.
 While often asphyxiophilia is incorporated into sex with a partner, others enjoy this behaviour by themselves, making it potentially more difficult to get out of dangerous situations.

-In some fatality cases, the body of the asphyxiophilic individual is discovered naked or with genitalia in hand, with pornographic material or sex toys present, or with evidence of having orgasmed prior to death.
+In some fatality cases, the body of the asphyxiophiliac individual is discovered naked or with genitalia in hand, with pornographic material or sex toys present, or with evidence of having orgasmed prior to death.
 Bodies found at the scene of an accidental death often show evidence of other paraphilic activities, such as fetishistic cross-dressing and masochism.
 In cases involving teenagers at home, families may disturb the scene by "sanitizing" it, removing evidence of paraphilic activity.
 This can have the consequence of making the death appear to be a deliberate suicide, rather than an accident.

 The great majority of known erotic asphyxial deaths are male; among all known cases in Ontario and Alberta from 1974 to 1987, only 1 out of 117 cases was female.
 Some individual cases of women with erotic asphyxia have been reported.
 The main age of accidental death is mid-20s, but deaths have been reported in adolescents and in men in their 70s.

 Lawyers and insurance companies have brought cases to the attention of clinicians because some life insurance claims are payable in the event of accidental death, but not suicide.